EmmaPesjak/Game-of-Life-Python/Project/README.md

 the population dictionary.

 The `calc_neighbour_positions` function was then completed simply by getting the coordinates from the input "_cell_coord" and putting these into the variables y and x.
-This might seem backwards but the axes were flipped in order to conform with the provided seed patterns in the code base.
-The function then returned a list of tuples with the neighbours coordinates calculated by offsetting their positions in all directions (north, west, south, east, north-west, north-east, south-west and south-east)
+This might again seem backwards but the axes were flipped in order to conform with the provided seed patterns in the code base.
+The function then returned a list of tuples with the neighbours coordinates calculated by offsetting their positions in all directions (north, west, south, east, north-west, north-east, south-west and south-east).

 The first version of the `run_simulation` function was done with a `for-loop` that iterated over each generation, first cleared the console, then called the `update_world` function to update the world and store the next generation